 Usability is a Key Piece of Your Website Success

 Did you know that search engines value usability as part of their ranking criteria?
 Websites take a lot of planning to be useful and engaging to the traffic and visitors that come to your website.
-I can’t stress the importance enough for usability factors to be made or break for your website conversions.
+I can’t stress the importance enough for usability factors to be made or broken for your website conversions.

 If you look at your website under the premise that it is all about them and nothing about you, you’ll find that it’s easier to create a site that is considered to be user-friendly.